 Top-level domain | .tm |

-History of the Turkmenistan Flag
+History of the Turkmenistan flag

 The current flag of Turkmenistan was officially adopted on February 19, 1992, shortly after the country gained independence from the Soviet Union in 1991.
 The flag's design was part of a broader effort to establish a distinct national identity and break away from Soviet symbolism.
 It was created to represent Turkmenistan's cultural heritage, Islamic traditions, and aspirations for the future.

-Symbolism and Design of the Turkmenistan Flag
+Symbolism and design of the Turkmenistan flag

 Each element of the Turkmenistan flag carries deep symbolic meaning: